Holiday survival guide (air travel edition)

 Ship the goods

 - Ship all presents to your destination ahead of time.
-My entire family is on the east coast.
+My entire family is on the EastCcoast.
 They know that boxes from Amazon and other online retailers will be headed their way.
-I will either get someone to wrap them or wrap them myself when we arrive.
+I will either get someone to wrap them or I will wrap them myself when we arrive.
 I only carry on last minute or very fragile items I don’t trust to ship, but they are always small.

 - Request big gifts be sent to your house, not under the tree.
 This is a tough one, especially with kids.
 My kids and I have been gifted with pounds of books.
 I mean pounds of them.
 Toys too.
-When big toy also shows up under the tree it makes it difficult to get home and we end up shipping.
+When big toy also shows up under the tree it makes it difficult to get home and we end up shipping, which is an added cost for us.

 - A better (and usually cheaper) alternative to shipping gifts back is to stick them in a box and check them on the plane with you.
 As long as the box isn’t oversized you will just pay the checked bag fee.
 My boys don’t check a suitcase yet, so we just pay the 1-bag fee for the 3rd box/bag we end up checking.
 You can get boxes at office supply and moving stores.
 Or ask a family member to grab a paper box for you from their office.
 Just make sure you don’t go over the 50lb limit or you will pay through the nose.